Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Different insurers have different exclusions — It’s best to talk with your personal car insurance company about your specific driving situation and get a response in writing, if possible.
 A representative can help you understand what your insurance company will cover and what it won’t.

-Your personal policy won’t cover you if you use your car primarily for business driving.
+Your personal policy won’t cover you if you use your car primarily for delivery driving.
 Consider whether you use your car for deliveries a majority of the time.
 If most of the mileage you drive on that car is delivery-related, it probably needs a separate commercial policy.

 Steps to finding and buying the right coverage: